marigold-dev/gas-station/docs/src/tutorial.md

 The files of interest are located in `src/lib`.
 You will find Svelte components and a `tezos.ts` file that contains utility functions such as wallet connection, etc.

-We will writing some pieces of code in `src/lib/MintingComponent.svelte` and `src/lib/StakingComponent.svelte`.
+To distinguish between a simple call to the Gas Station and a more complex examples involving permits, we develop two distinct components, `src/lib/MintingComponent.svelte` and `src/lib/StakingComponent.svelte`.
 Let's go ! 💪

-## Minting
+## Minting an NFT

 We'll start with minting an NFT by a user.
 The contract we'll use is available at this address on Ghostnet: [`KT199yuNkHQKpy331A6fvWJtQ1uan9uya2jx`](https://ghostnet.tzkt.io/KT199yuNkHQKpy331A6fvWJtQ1uan9uya2jx/operations).
+This contract has an admin, which is the only account allowed to mint NFTs.
+This is the same settings as you would have in a video game, where the game decides when to mint an NFT for a user.
+In this case, the contract admin has been set to be the Gas Station account, because the `mint` entrypoint is always going to be called by the Gas Station.

 The goal here is for the user to initiate the mint action and retrieve their NFT without having to pay gas fees.
-For this, we will use the TypeScript SDK, and you can find more information [here](./library.md).
+For this, we will use the [TypeScript SDK](./library.md).

 First, we'll setup the GasStation SDK as follows:
 ```ts